CDCgov/prime-reportstream/prime-router/docs/getting-started/standard-operating-procedures/observation-mapping-table.md

 ## Creating a CSV from data sources

 ### Columns
-Refer to the latest [observation-mapping.csv](/prime-router/metadata/tables/local/observation-mappings.csv) use the following columns at your peril:
+Refer to the latest [observation-mapping.csv](/prime-router/metadata/tables/local/observation-mappings.csv) or use the following columns at your peril (the columns below may be out of date vs the CSV):

 - Member OID
 - Name